robospartan617/KOS-landing-SpaceX-boosters-AI-CODE/README.md

 Instructions:
 1. Download the Script Folder and replace it with your current one.
 (If you dont want to you can also move the contents inside manually)
 2. Turn on MechJeb2 Ascent Guidance
 3. Set AP to 150 and degree to 0.
+Update Ascebnt path.
 Let it run
 4. Once it hits about 60km.
 Seperate.
 5. Wait 3 seconds and gently boost away from boosters.
 6. The boosters will automatically land either on the pad or somewhere random.
 Probably the ocean

+MechJeb Ascent Settings:
+Alt:10Km
+Velocity: 70.2
+Final Path Angle: 5
+Turn Shape: 100%

 "<---" Means its necessary
 Mod List: